telerik/blazor-docs/components/slider/events.md

 * clicks on the track;
 * while dragging the handle;

 >tip As of version 2.28.0 of Telerik UI for Blazor, the `ValueChanged` event fires continuously while the user is dragging the handle to ensure updating the value accordingly and deliver live UX.
 Thus, the component will re-render multiple times during the dragging process.
-If you want to avoid that, you can handle the [`OnChange`](#onchange) event.
+If you want to avoid that, you can handle the [`OnChange`](#onchange) event instead.

 >caption Handle the ValueChanged